This post may contain affiliate links. See our affiliate disclosure.

 Instructions

-• Add in cubed potatoes, vegetable broth, and bay leaf.
-Bring to a boil, then reduce heat to low or medium-low to bring to a simmer.
-Simmer for 10-12 minutes, or until potato is easily pierced with a fork.
+- Cook the potatoes: Add in cubed potatoes, vegetable broth, and bay leaf.
+Bring to a boil, then reduce heat to low or medium-low to establish a simmer.
+Simmer for 12-15 minutes, or until potatoes are easily pierced with a fork.6 cups vegetable broth, 1 pound Yukon gold potatoes

-• Using a slotted spoon or skimmer, scoop about half of the cooked potatoes out of the soup and into a high-powered blender.
-(Some of the onions will wind up in there too; that's okay.)
+- Remove some potatoes: Using a slotted spoon or skimmer, scoop about half of the cooked potatoes out of the soup and into a high-powered blender.
+(Some of the other veggies will wind up in there too; that's okay.)
+Set aside for a minute.

-• Before blending the potatoes, add broccoli and carrots into the soup, along with spices (onion powder, garlic powder, smoked paprika) and nutritional yeast.
+- Cook the broccoli: Add the broccoli into the pot, along with the spices (onion powder, garlic powder, smoked paprika) and nutritional yeast.
 Bring the mixture back up to a simmer.
-Let it simmer over low/medium-low for about 5 minutes while you blend the potatoes.
+Let it simmer over for about 5 minutes, or until the broccoli is tender, while you blend the potato mixture.1/2 cup nutritional yeast, 1 teaspoon onion powder, 1 teaspoon garlic powder, 4 cups broccoli, 1/2 teaspoon smoked paprika

-• Add soaked cashews into the blender with the potatoes, along with 1/2 cup water, and blend until completely smooth.
-Add extra water as needed to get everything to blend smoothly into a thick creamy consistency.
-(The exact amount you need will depend on how starchy your potato is.
-Russets will take a little more water than gold potatoes.)
+- Blend the creamy soup base: Add soaked cashews into the blender with the potatoes.
+Pour in 1/2 cup water, and blend until completely smooth — this can take several minutes.
+Add extra water as needed to get everything to blend smoothly into a thick creamy consistency.3/4 cup raw cashews

-• Stir the creamed cashew and potato mixture back into the main pot of soup.
+- Add cream back into the soup: Stir the creamed cashew and potato mixture back into the main pot of soup.
 Add in the fresh lemon juice.
-Cook for an additional 3-5 minutes, until warmed through and slightly thickened.
+Cook for an additional 3-5 minutes, until warmed through and slightly thickened.juice of 1/2 lemon

-• Taste and add salt and pepper to preference.
-The exact amount of salt will very depending on the brand of veggie broth you use.
+- Adjust flavor: Taste and add salt and pepper to preference.
+The exact amount of salt will very depending on the brand of veggie broth you use.1 teaspoon kosher salt

 Loved this soup!
 This was the closest to the Panera version I’ve tried.
 I ended up adding about 1.5 Tbsp salt and extra nutritional yeast to mine but wow the cashews really help get the perfect texture.